sees9730/CubeSatMissionPlanner/docs/targets.rst

 Target Specification in the Input File
 ====================================

-Targets are specified in the :ref:`_target_info_worksheet` of the input Excel file.
+Targets are specified in the :ref:`_targets_info_section` of the input Excel file.
 Each row represents a unique target or a specific pointing for a multi-pointing target.

 Key Concepts in Target Specification:
 -----------------------------------